 While many women know pelvic pain may be a sign of fibroids, not all uterine fibroids cause this symptom.
 In fact, some women don’t have any symptoms, while for others, symptoms vary depending on the location and nature of the fibroids.

-At Alate Health in Houston, Texas, board-certified radiologists Dr. Andrew Doe and Dr. Michelle Maneevese diagnose and treat fibroids using minimally invasive uterine fibroid embolization, a 45-minute procedure that shrinks your tumors and alleviates uncomfortable symptoms.
+At Alate Health in Houston, Texas, board-certified radiologist Dr. Andrew Doe diagnoses and treats fibroids using minimally invasive uterine fibroid embolization, a 45-minute procedure that shrinks your tumors and alleviates uncomfortable symptoms.

 Keep reading to learn the signs that you may have a fibroid and what you can do if you suspect you have one of these benign tumors.